Image Denoising Using the Geodesics' Gramian of the Manifold Underlying Patch-Space: Performance analysis

-Table~\ref{tab} presenting the corruption levels of input noisy images, see the row of $\mathcal{U}$, and the reconstruction errors of the denoised images using five methods show that GGD attains the lowest reconstruction error among all the five methods.
-Moreover, while some of the methods perform worst than the corruption level of some input images, GGD always performs better than the corruption level of the input images.
-We also observe in this table that the second best performance is attained by WD which is a commercial denoising method integrated into MATLAB.
-For all the five methods, we observe that the error associated with the test image Clown is higher than that of the other four test images.
-Fig.~\ref{fig:diffMethod} visualizes the quality of the denoising of the five test images each contaminated with a noise level of $\epsilon=120$.
-We observe in this figure that GGD performs better than all of the other four methods in terms of preserving both the texture and cartoon of the original images.
+Table~\ref{tab} presents the corruption levels, computed using the metrics RMSE, PSNR, and SSIM, of the 10 noisy test images, see the row of $\mathcal{U}$, and the reconstruction errors, computed using the same metrics, of the images denoised by the eight methods including GGD.
+Therein, for a given noisy image and a given performance metric, the colors red, blue, and green represent the denoising method performing the best, the second-best, and the third-best performance, respectively.
+We observe that GGD obtains 20 reds, 4 blues, and 3 greens; BM3D obtains 10 reds, 8 blues, and 5 greens; and KSVD obtains 11 blues and 13 greens.
+This observation evidences that the overall denoising performance of GGD is the best, that of BM3D is the second-best, and that of KSVD is the third-best.
+Fig.~\ref{fig:diffMethod} visualizes the quality of the denoising of the 10 test images where we observe that GGD performs better most of the time than all of the other six methods in terms of preserving both the texture and cartoon of the original images.